 Signs and symptoms of Monkeypox: What to look for and how it spreads

-Tropical disease now detected in 23 countries outside of Africa including UK, US, Spain and Portugal
+Tropical disease now detected in 30 countries including UK, US, Australia, Spain and Portugal

-There are now 179 confirmed cases in the UK, with infections also reported in 23 countries outside of West Africa including the US, Australia, Spain, Portugal, France, Germany, Italy and Sweden as health officials move to reassure the public.
+There are now 190 confirmed cases in the UK, with infections reported in 30 countries in total including the US, Australia, Spain, Portugal, France, Germany, Italy and Sweden as health officials move to reassure the public.

 A relatively mild viral infection, the disease has a six-to-16 day incubation period and sees patients first suffer fever, headaches, swellings, back pain, aching muscles and a general listlessness in its opening stages.